December 14, 2014

 Hide the Word of God in your heart.
 Don’t say, “I just can’t memorize!”
 Memory comes with concentration, motivation, and use.
 Your mind is a marvel, and you can remember far more than you think you can.
 Fill your mind with the Word so what is inside will flow forth blessing and honor to God.

-Thou hast commanded us to keep Thy precepts diligently.
-Oh, that my ways were directed to keep Thy statutes! (verses 4-5)
+"You have commanded us to keep Your precepts diligently.
+Oh, that my ways were directed to keep Your statutes!"
+(Psalm 119:4-5).

 It’s not enough to recite the promises without obeying the commandments.
 If you want to learn more about the Word of God, obey what you already know.
 The more you obey, the more you will learn.
 If you will begin to keep the things that you do understand, the Word of God will become real to you.